robertbiswas/react-js-admin-page/README.md

-# WordPress Admin Page with React JS
+# WordPress Admin Page with React JS and Tailwindcss

-It's a stater Plugin to create awesome Admin Page using ReactJS for your plugin or theme.
-This is an example of how you can build a full featured Admin Page using ReactJS for your plugin or theme.
+It's a stater Plugin to create awesome WordPress Admin Page using ReactJS and TailwinCSS for your plugins or themes.

 ### How to use: